ABOUT US

 RELATIONAL DISCIPLESHIP

 if our church had a "program" this would be it.
-I believe that transformation and discipleship happen best along relational lines and our call to be disciples and make disciples is clear.
+We believe that transformation and discipleship happen best along relational lines and our call to be disciples and make disciples is clear.
 Relational Discipleship is engaging in every relationship purposefully, to encourage growth and to grow.
-My hope is that this will drive much of our context, equipping, and interaction.
+Our hope is that this will drive much of our context, equipping, and interaction.

 FAMILY OF GOD